Bureau of Bilingual/ESL Education

 Students Included in AMAO 1: Progress Data

 The AMAO for English language progress is measured by the growth in spring-to-spring scores on the ACCESS for ELLs™ test.
-"Progress" is defined as an increase of 10 or more scale score points (.5 or more proficiency levels starting at the 2014 administration) on the test as compared to the previous year's score.
+"Progress" is defined as an increase of.5 or more proficiency levels on the test as compared to the previous year's score.
 Students were counted in the AMAO1 calculations as follows:

 - Students who had been enrolled in the district for one year or more, except for those students who enrolled after the benchmark administration of the ACCESS for ELLs™ test, are included in the measure of progress.